Interleaved deltas: Advantages

 The time it takes to extract any revision from such an interleaved delta block is proportional to the size of the archive.
 The size of the archive is the sum of the size of all different lines in all revisions.

 In order to extract a specific revision, an array of structures needs to be constructed, telling whether a specific block, tagged by a serial number in the interleaved deltas, will be copied to the output or not.
 The original SCCS implementation needs approx. 100 bytes of storage for each different serial number in the deltas in order to know how to extract a specific revision.
-A SCCS history file with one million deltas would thus need 100 MBytes of virtual memory to unpack.
+A SCCS history file with one million deltas would thus need 100 MB of virtual memory to unpack.
 The size could be reduced by approx. 32 bytes per delta if no annotated file retrieval is needed.

 The advantages of the weave method are the following: